blackbuild/anno-docimal/README.md

 My main goal is good IDE support without the need for special plugins.
 Once again, the main use case is KlumAST, which is designed to be use from normal Java code.
 Since I don't need any GroovyDoc features, GroovyDoc has not een widely adopted anyway, JavaDoc seems a better common ground.

-## What about Java Annotation Processor support?

-In principle, AnnoDocimal can also be used for Java code, since it works on the class files anyway.
-However, Java Annotation Processors and Groovy AST transformations have completely opposite approaches.
-Java Annotation Processors can only create completely new source files, and not modify existing ones (Projekt Lombok uses some dirty tricks to work around that), while Groovy AST transformations can only modify and create new class files.

-Therefore, Java annotation processors can especially not add the javadoc annotations to existing classes.
-One could extract the existing javadoc comments to some metaformat (json) and use that again in the generator, but the use case is not yet obvious.

-However, IMHO javadoc has become at lot more of a crutch.
-Generating html pages just to be parsed again by tooling has the feeling of screen scraping.
-It would be way better to define a common format for the documentation (like json or yaml), let the JavaDoc / GroovyDoc tool generate that one.
-That way, IDEs would make have it a lot easier to extract the documentation.
-This would require a central format definition as well as tooling for all major IDEs.

 Roadmap: